GlueOps/glueops/aws/README.md

 ```
 TF_VAR_COMPANY_KEY - this should be your name or another unique identifier that won't collide with another team member
-TF_VAR_TEST_NUMBER - this should be incremented based on how many times you have run gke_up
 ```
 Notes:
-- All projects above will be under the glueops.rocks gcp organization.
-It's a pure dev org so don't expect to not lose any work.
 - Also, be sure you don't let your codespaces go idle.
 I recommend increasing your codespace timeout and running this all inside of tmux.
 Otherwise expect to monitor the gke_up for at least 15-25mins.

 #### First authenticate TWICE.